 The Harry Potter books are, arguably, the defining cultural touchstone for the millennial generation – of which I and my students are a part.
 Most of us can tell you what house Pottermore sorted us into (Gryffindor) – and which we really feel affinity for (all of them).
 We wish certain spells existed (Accio, please) and punctuate our tweets with Hermione GIFs.
 The life and death of Severus Snape give us a better understanding of redemption.

 It’s worth paying attention, then, to how this series deals with history – and how that might influence students’ perceptions of history.

 History of Magic: “the most boring class”

-Most of the teachers at Hogwarts School of Witchcraft and Wizardry are competent individuals, well-loved by their fictional students and readers alike.
+Most of the teachers at Hogwarts School of Witchcraft and Wizardry are competent individuals.
 But then there’s Professor Binns, the History of Magic instructor and the only ghost on the Hogwarts staff.

 In Harry Potter and the Sorcerer’s Stone, History of Magic is “easily the most boring class” on Harry, Ron, and Hermione’s schedule.
 Things do not improve by the students’ second year.2 In Chamber of Secrets, Binns lulls students into a stupor while he reads his lecture notes “in a flat drone like an old vacuum cleaner.”3 Indeed, Binns makes so little effort to engage his students that he’s genuinely surprised when Hermione raises her hand to ask about the legend of the Chamber of Secrets.
 He ultimately dismisses her question, declaring: “I deal with facts, Miss Granger, not myths and legends.”4